Julius26/GADS2020/README.md

 # I have used the following components to set up the project

--view model to manage UI's data
+-view model to manage UI's data.

 -Livedata to manage data in a lifecycle aware manner helping reduce memory leaks.

 User Interface